gloveboxes/altair_8800_docs/docs/10-Introduction.md

 The following limitations apply to test-drive:

 1. You'll lose any changes you make when you disconnect or close the test-drive web terminal.
 1. Only one person at a time can connect to the test-drive emulator.
-If you can't connect, then try again in 30-minutes.
+If you can't connect, then try again in 30-minutes. -->

-## Run the Altair locally
+## Running the Altair

 The Altair emulator runs on desktop and device operating systems.
 The [source code](https://github.com/gloveboxes/Altair8800.Emulator.UN-X) is the same, but on devices there are some extended experiences.
 The Altair emulator has been tested on the following desktop operating systems and devices.

 ### Supported desktop operating systems

-The **fastest** way to run the Altair emulator is on your computer.
-The Altair emulator runs on [POSIX](https://en.wikipedia.org/wiki/POSIX) compatible operating systems including, Linux, Windows with [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install), macOS on Apple Silicon and Intel.
+The **fastest** way to run the Altair emulator is on your computer with Docker.
+The Altair emulator also runs on [POSIX](https://en.wikipedia.org/wiki/POSIX) compatible operating systems including, Linux, Windows with [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install), macOS on Apple Silicon and Intel.

 ### Supported devices